 A free version of Trello is available, with no time limits to worry about.
 This includes unlimited personal boards, unlimited cards, unlimited lists, 10 team boards, automation, and basic two-factor authentication security.
 It’s definitely enough to get started with, but product managers working on larger projects with bigger teams will need to opt for a higher tier.

 Business Class amounts to $9.99 per user per month — so there’s plenty of potential for this to get very expensive over time.
 That’s why access should probably be limited to those who genuinely need to be connected, though the increase in cost brings a wealth of extra features over the free version.

-Priority support, custom backgrounds/stickers, unlimited team boards, team board templates, calendar view, map view, 100+ app integrations, full-team automation, limitless rules, 1,000 command runs per team, advanced admin permissions, and much more all come as standard with the Business Class version of Trello.
+Priority support, custom backgrounds/stickers, unlimited team boards, team board templates, calendar view, a map view, 100+ app integrations, full-team automation, limitless rules, 1,000 command runs per team, advanced admin permissions, and much more all come as standard with the Business Class version of Trello.

-In most cases, though, the Business Class package should be more than enough to keep product managers organized and connected to different departments, at a much more competitive monthly rate.
+In most cases, though, the Business Class package should be more than enough to keep product managers organized and connected to different departments at a much more competitive monthly rate.

 Trello can be integrated with more than 100 apps (as mentioned above), including airfocus, across multiple areas: Analytics & Reporting, Automation, Developer Tools, HR & Operations, Product & Design, and more.
 This maximizes convenience and company-wide productivity, increasing visibility for employees in all departments.

 Communication is fundamental for effective product management, but relying on email can be slow and frustrating.